The Eyes of the Overworld: Plot summary

 Cugel is easily persuaded by the merchant Fianosther to attempt the burglary of the manse of Iucounu the Laughing Magician, which is filled with precious magical items.
-Caught by Iucouno's trap, Cugel agrees that in exchange for his freedom he will undertake the recovery of a small hemisphere of violet glass, a magic "Eye of the Overworld", to match one already in the wizard's possession.
+Caught by Iucounu's trap, Cugel agrees that in exchange for his freedom he will undertake the recovery of a small hemisphere of violet glass, a magic "Eye of the Overworld", to match one already in the wizard's possession.
 A small sentient alien entity of barbs and hooks, named Firx, is attached to Cugel's liver to encourage his "unremitting loyalty, zeal and singleness of purpose".
 Firx's only form of communication with its host is to cause pain to his liver if Firx senses that Cugel is lapsing in his mission and his return home.
 Iucounu then uses a spell to transport Cugel via flying demon to the isolated Land of Cutz, which is very far away.

 There, Cugel finds two bizarre villages, one occupied by wearers of the magic violet lenses, the other by peasants who work on behalf of the lens-wearers, in hopes of being promoted to their ranks.
 The lenses cause their wearers to see, not their squalid surroundings, but the Overworld, a vastly superior version of reality where a hut is a palace, gruel is a magnificent feast, and peasant women are princesses — "seeing the world through rose-colored glasses" on a grand scale.

-The people are not willing to just give Cugel an Eye, but insist that he be on a many year-long waiting list for one.
+The people are not willing to just give Cugel an Eye, but insist that he be on a many-years-long waiting list for one.
 Cugel gains an Eye by trickery, and makes a perilous escape from Cutz.
 He then undertakes an arduous trek back to Iucounu, cursing the magician the entire way; this forms the principal part of the book.

 Cugel voyages across mountains, wastelands, and water, encountering unusual characters with curious beliefs and customs.